hydrodynamicstability/statquotes/README.md

   - Marcia McNutt (2016), now President of the National Academy of Sciences.

   - *Science*, 353: 116–119.

+- "At one extreme, we can view the techniques of EDA \[Exploratory Data Analysis\] as a ritual designed to reveal patterns in a data set.
+Thus, we may believe that naturally occurring data sets contain structure, that EDA is a useful vehicle for revealing the structure, and that revealed structure can sometimes be interpreted in the language of the subject matter that produced the data.
+If we make no attempt to check whether the structure could have arisen by chance, and tend to accept the findings as gospel, then the ritual comes close to magical thinking.
+None of this argues that exploration is useless or wrong.
+Consulting statisticians canot be universal subject matter experts, and data often present striking patterns.
+Such explorations have been, and continue to be an important part of science."

+  - Persi Diaconis (1985)

+  - Theories of data analysis:  From magical thinking through classical statistics.
+In *Exploring Data Tables, Trends, and Shapes*, ed. by D. C. Hoaglin, F. Mosteller, and J. W. Tukey.
+Wiley, pp. 1-36.

 - "Exploratory data analysis:  The practice of studying data without preconceived notions as a means of obtaining ill-conceived ones.
 The art of seeing a Rembrandt in a Jackson Pollock."